Sammy Wilson quits DUP chief whip role in Westminster after concerns on deal with government

 "It is important to know we’re not proposing to remove those fundamental underpinnings of how you can function a scheme – a set of schemes which have always been a thing we’ve advocated since 2021 and beyond as the means to operate a UK internal market system”.

+A Humble Address to the King – part of the Safeguarding the Union deal – will be debated in Westminster on Monday.
+The symbolic message is expected to show support from both the government and Labour for the three-strands of the Belfast Agreement and the acts of union.

+Given Mr Wilson’s resignation, all eyes will be on the DUP benches to see whether ongoing discontent bubbles to the surface.

-Mr Wilson, along with colleagues Lord Dodds and Lord Morrow wrote in the News Letter that despite some welcome progress “fundamentally the Protocol/Windsor Framework is still intact and that the EU still holds a grip on significant areas of our economic life” and that “there is still a border in the Irish Sea”.
+Mr Wilson, along with colleagues Lord Dodds and Lord Morrow have previously written in the News Letter saying that despite some welcome progress “fundamentally the Protocol/Windsor Framework is still intact and that the EU still holds a grip on significant areas of our economic life” and that “there is still a border in the Irish Sea”.

 In an interview with UTV’s Tracy Magee this week, deputy First Minister Emma Little Pengelly – who was strongly in favour of the deal – declined to say that the Irish Sea border is gone.